Love them or hate them, KPIs are the backbone of your business.

 Converting metrics into KPIs

 A measurement can be number of customers, number of sales, or total revenue.
-But until you start making comparisons, they are simply numbers.
+Metrics are important, but until you start making comparisons they are simply numbers.
 A metric is typically a combination of two or more measures, such as the number of customers over time or the total revenue over time.
 Metrics illustrate whether the values are good or bad and can help with financial forecasting and benchmarking.

 A metric becomes a KPI when it is put in the context of a particular organization or industry.
 A KPI adds meat to the detail, so ratios and percentages often make better KPIs than just the number of things in a group.

-What makes a good KPI, and how many should you have?
+What makes a good organizational KPI, and how many should you have?

 Overall, you should have no more than 5-6 KPIs developed at an executive or leadership level, although each department will have their own.